amplitude/amplitude-docs/content/collections/web_experiment/en/performance.md

 ### Browser cache

-The browser cache serves the web experiment script without making a network request for 60 seconds, or the maximum amount of time if the server returns an error.
+The browser cache serves the Web Experiment script without making a network request for 60 seconds, or the maximum amount of time if the server returns an error.
 This caching layer serves the script from memory (0ms latency) if a user loads multiple pages on your site, or reloads the same page within a one minute window.

 The cache control response header that configures browser caching is: